-Samantha And Erika Busted Plotting To End Yandy Smith’s Married To Mendeecees Harris On ‘Love & Hip Hop New York’ [VIDEO]
+Samantha And Erika Busted Plotting To End Yandy Smith’s Marriage To Mendeecees Harris On ‘Love & Hip Hop New York’ [Video]

 “Plotting and planning to do what?” a confused Yandy asked.

 “To come up with stories to say that you’re cheating on your husband or he was cheating on you.
 To basically break your family up,” Koko replied.

 “Apparently they wanted to keep the children away from you until everything hits the blog.”

 Even though Koko really seems to care about what is happening to Yandy, she can’t help but be suspicious about the big reveal.
 After all, this is Samantha’s best friend dropping all the details of their recent scheming on Samantha’s biggest enemy.

 It seems as though Koko is sincere, though, as she offered up an apology to Yandy.
 “I was also bamboozled into thinking that you were this horrible person,” Koko responded.

 “And then Samantha started changing on me, and when I started seeing their true colors, I’m like ‘wait a minute, I’m not going to be caught up in this.'”

 “I don’t even need to hear no more.
 I want those tapes.
 I don’t know what I’ve got to do.
 I don’t know how I’ve got to get them, but send them all.”